📁 last Posts

 - Mind the Mercury Levels

-Since tuna can contain mercury, it is advisable to consume it in moderation, particularly for pregnant women and children.
+Because tuna may contain mercury, it’s recommended to eat it in moderation, especially for pregnant women and young children.

 Incorporating Tuna into Your Diet